SimonStJG/fourbuttons/README.md

 ## TODO

 Some things I could do?
 But who has the time.
+* Tidy up my half-baked DIY actor framework!
+  * Don't panic when stopping locally
+  * check what happens when we get SIGTERM, etc..
+* Test the core notification logic now it isn't all tied up with threads.
 * Devcontainer with pinned rust version, clippy version, etc
-* Try out an Actor framework like Actix?
-I seem to have written some crap actors by accident already.
-Relatedly, actually test the core notification logic which is currently all tied up with threads.
 * Store scheduler state in DB.
 * Create a proper config class / don't store all the secrets in separate text files